Jer'Zhan Newton: Professional career

 Newton was selected by the Washington Commanders in the second round (36th overall) of the 2024 NFL draft.
 He underwent surgery in May 2024 to fix a Jones fracture in his left foot, which followed the same surgery on his right foot four months prior.
 Newton signed his four-year rookie contract, worth $9.75 million, on June 13, 2024.
 He was briefly on the non-football injury list prior to the start of training camp.
 Newton recorded his first career sack and fumble recovery in the Week 8 game against the Chicago Bears.

+On August 19, 2026, Newton received surgery to repair a torn pectoral muscle.
+He was placed on injured reserve to start the season.